isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2015-03-26-Tribute-to-the-Founding-Prime-Minister-of-Singapore-the-Late-Mr-Lee-Kuan-Yew-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC.md

 ---
-layout: post
-title:  Tribute to the Founding Prime Minister of Singapore, the Late Mr Lee Kuan Yew, by Senior Minister of State for Law, Indranee Rajah SC
+title: 'Tribute to the Founding Prime Minister of Singapore, the Late Mr Lee Kuan Yew, by Senior Minister of State for Law, Indranee Rajah SC'
-date:   2015-03-26
+date: 2015-03-26T00:00:00.000Z
 permalink: /news/parliamentary-speeches/tribute-founding-pm-sg-lky

 ---

 26 Mar 2015 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)